mliebelt/pgn-viewer/plan.md

 * References to the diagrams (numbered, who is to move)
 * Variations flowing in block mode (normally)
 * Use Figurine instead of the move letters (for white and black with the same symbols)
+* white and black together (without comment) as block, if more than one block fits on one line, make two or more blocks.

 #### Different PGN header display